WILD HORSES

 In the middle of which someone has dropped

-a statute of liberty, a sphinx and a pyramid
+a statue of liberty, a sphinx and a pyramid

 stitched together by a roller coaster -